-1. Select the Center Point Circle command by clicking once with the left-mouse-button on the icon in the Sketch toolbar.

-- ➤ We will align the center of the circle to the midpoint of the base feature. - 2.
+- 1. Select the Center Point Circle command by clicking once with the left-mouse-button on the icon in the Sketch tab. - We will align the center of the circle to the midpoint of the base feature. - 2.
 On your own, use the snap to midpoint option to pick the midpoint of the edge when the midpoint is displayed with GREEN color as shown in the figure.
-(Hit [F6] to set the display orientation if necessary.)
+(Hit [F6] to set the display orientation if necessary.) - 3.
+Select the front corner of the base feature to create a circle as shown below.

-4. Inside the graphics window, click once with the right-mouse-button to display the option menu.
+4. Inside the graphics window, click once with the rightmouse-button to display the option menu.
 Select OK in the pop-up menu to end the Circle command.

-5. Inside the graphics window, click once with the right-mouse-button to display the option menu.
-Select Finish Sketch in the pop-up menu to end the Sketch option.
+Inside the graphics window, click once with the rightmouse-button to display the option menu.
+Select Finish 2D Sketch in the pop-up menu to end the Sketch option.

-- 6. In the Features toolbar (the toolbar that is located to the left side of the graphics window), select the Extrude command by releasing the left-mouse-button on the icon. - 7.
+- In the Features toolbar (the toolbar that is located to the left side of the graphics window), select the Extrude command by clicking the left-mousebutton on the icon. - 7.
 Click inside the circle we just created and leftclick once to select the region as the profile to be extruded. - 8.
 In the Extrude pop-up control, set the operation option to Join. - 9.
-Also set the Extents option to To Selected Face as shown below. - 10.
-Select the top face of the base feature as the termination surface for the extrusion.
+Also set the Extents option to To Selected Face as shown below.

+10. Select the top face of the base feature as the termination surface for the extrusion.